About Your Surgery

 Meet With a Wound, Ostomy, Continence (WOC) Nurse

-Please be sure to ask your WOC nurse any questions you or your family may have about your ileostomy.
+Be sure to ask your WOC nurse any questions you or your family have about your ileostomy.

 Breathing and Coughing Exercises